WolfNet-Computing/WolfNet-65C02-WBC/README.md

 That's a bit big for a board!
 What does it feature?
 - 6502 Processor.
 - Built-in Reset feature.
-- Power on and power off buttons.
 - Programmable Instruction Decoder.
 (Use the dedicated ROM to program the instruction translation.
 E.g. invalid op-codes -> BRK)
 - Prioritised maskable interrupts.
 - [65SIB](http://forum.6502.org/viewtopic.php?p=10957#p10957) port.
 - RS-232 port.
 (For PC communication.)
 - 22-pin GPIO connector.
-- Dual power supply.
-(Wall wart or AC connector.)
-- Electronic circuit protection.
+- 20/24-pin ATX compatible power connector.
 - 4 processor clock speeds available.
 - Bank switched RAM.
-(4 banks.)
+(16 banks.)
 - Bank switched ROM.
-(4 banks, 1 shared.)
+(16 banks, 1 shared.)
 - Processor bus expansion slots.
 (To be used as a slot for add-on cards that are added straight to the board.
 NO CABLE!
 That includes you Sir Richard Branson. xD)